-According to Branson, “It seems possible that dogs that do not favour one side or the other may be prone to experience intense emotional responses to a broad range of stimuli.
-Animals with lateralised functions may be able to transfer attention from disturbing stimulus more successfully.”
+According to Branson, “It seems possible that dogs that do not favor one side or the other may be prone to experience intense emotional responses to a broad range of stimuli.
+Animals with lateralized functions may be able to transfer attention from disturbing stimulus more successfully.”

 Branson adds this research may help save time and money in training working dogs for sniffing and bomb detection work since fear of noise is a common reason why dogs are rejected from such programs.
 Trainers will be able to select the most suitable dogs for specific jobs using paw preference as an indicator.

 According to Dr. Paul McGreevy, an animal behavior expert at University of Sydney’s Faculty of Veterinary Science and another expert on the topic, the use of such predictors can also save time and money when it comes to training guide dogs.
 With only about half of guide dogs passing training programs successfully, resources can be allocated to dogs with the highest probability for success.

 For more on this interesting topic, explore the links below.
 And don’t forget to put your dog through the simple tests to determine his or her paw preference!